here for Directions to the Haag Home

 troubled teens.
 With treatment, your child can address their bullying

-to Stop Bullying Now!, children who frequently bully their peers are more
+Stop Bullying Now!, children who frequently bully their peers are more likely

-in school, engage in criminal activities as adults, and become abusive
+school, engage in criminal activities as adults, and become abusive spouses

-spouses or parents.
-Putting a stop to your child’s bullying now can
+or parents.
+Putting a stop to your child’s bullying now can help ensure

-help ensure that they end a cycle of violence that could continue well into
+that they end a cycle of violence that could continue well into adulthood.

 like to think that your teens will have a nice, fairytale romance for their